philipstubbs13/liri-node-ap/README.md

 ## <a name="contribute"></a> Getting started
-To get started running node on your computer and/or contribute to this project, perform the following steps:
+To get started running LIRI on your computer and/or contribute to this project, perform the following steps:
   * [Clone the repository](#clone-repository)
   * [Install the dependencies](#dependencies)
   * [Obtain API keys](#obtain-keys)